 - A survey of current OA policies and practices among the publishers of Lithuanian research journals (editorial boards, publishing houses, research managers and reviewers);

-- Developing recommendations for journal editors and publishers on how to implement OJS in Lithuanian academic institutions.
+- Sharing experiences and best practices in OA publishing and developing recommendations for journal editors and publishers on how to implement Open Journal Systems in Lithuanian academic and research institutions;

-2011 - 2012
+- 2011 - ongoing

 - For example, Kaunas University of Technology, that owns 11 journals, had just one OJS installation before the project started; during the project period, all eleven journals started using OJS.

-- OpenAIRE (Open Access Infrastructure for Research in Europe), which implements the Horizon 2020 OA mandate for publications and its Open Research Data Pilot.
+OpenAIRE, which implements the Horizon 2020 OA mandate for publications and its Open Research Data Pilot.
 EIFL and Kaunas University of Technology are among 50 partners collaborating on this large-scale initiative that aims to promote open scholarship and improve the discoverability and reusability of research publications and data.
-Read more about EIFL’s involvement in this project here.